mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 barrel reduces Quickdraw by -1.

 FURNITURE

 The term furniture refers to parts of a weapon such as its stock, grips and the like.
-Typically longarms have a fixed solid stock, assault weapons tend to have a light- weight stock which may or may not fold, and handguns do not have one at all.
+Typically longarms have a fixed solid stock, assault weapons tend to have a light-weight stock which may or may not fold, and handguns do not have one at all.
 Details like whether the foregrip on a rifle is vertical or a traditional forearm are up to the designer and do not affect cost or weight.